 Stages of dual vocational training

-Dual training programmes usually start on 1 August or 1 September each year.
-They comprise on-the-job training at a company and classes at a vocational school (Berufsschule).
-Classes include German, English and social studies.
+Dual training programmes usually start on the 1st of August or the 1st of September each year.
+They consist of on-the-job training at a company and classes at a vocational school (Berufsschule).
+Classes may include German, English and Social Studies.
 Around two thirds of the classes specifically focus on subjects that are important for your future occupation.
-During your training programme, you are entitled to at least 24 working days or four weeks of annual leave.
+During your training programme, you are entitled to at least 24 business days or four weeks of annual leave.
 However, you may only take your leave during school holidays.

 Your teachers, instructors and colleagues will give you all the support you need during your programme.
-After the first half of your training programme, you will sit an examination to assess what you have learned at school and how you have been able to apply this knowledge at your company.
-You will also sit final exams at the end of your training.
-As a rule, exams are held in German.
-If you pass your final exams, you stand a good chance of starting a successful career in Germany.
+After the first half of your training programme, you will take an examination to assess what you have learned at school and how you have been able to apply this knowledge at your company.
+You will also take final exams at the end of your training.
+As a rule, exams are in German.
+If you pass your final exams, you have a good chance of starting a successful career in Germany.